Help us improve our Library guides with this 5 minute survey. We appreciate your feedback!

 UOW's Open Access Policy:

-Additionally, policies from funders such as Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) require that publications arising from their grants must be deposited into an openly accessible location such as an institutional repository or other suitable site (e.g. subject repository, publisher website) within 12 months from publication date.
+Additionally, policies from funders such as Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) require that publications arising from their grants must be deposited into an openly accessible location such as an institutional repository or other suitable site (e.g. subject repository, publisher website).

 You can deposit your research into a range of Open Access repositories, including: